diogocoutinho/vue-international-phone/README.md

 - `phoneNumber`: The default phone number.
 - `placeholder`: Placeholder text for the phone number input.
 Default: "Phone Number" (optional).
 - `customClass`: Custom class to style the component.
 It replaces the default class (optional).
+- `openIcon`: Icon to open the country selector.
+Default: "▾" (optional).
+- `closeIcon`: Icon to close the country selector.
+Default: "▴" (optional).
+- `activeModal`: Boolean to control the visibility of the country selector.
+Default: false (optional).
 -
 ## Events
 - `update:selectedItem`: Emitted when the selected country is changed.